prat-degwekar/hpclab/README.md

 # hpclab
-the codes and programs for the High Performance Computing Lab at IIITDM Kancheepuram
+The codes and programs made in the High Performance Computing Lab at IIITDM Kancheepuram